mail-my-ballot/mail-my-ballot/README.md

 These commands will likely fail until you have setup the configuration correctly (see below).

+### Node version when developing on Linux
+On many Linux distros, running the above command may yield compile errors for about `Array.flatMap` and `Object.fromEntries` not being functions.
+This issue has been observed [here](https://github.com/mail-my-ballot/mail-my-ballot/issues/11) and [here](https://github.com/mail-my-ballot/mail-my-ballot/pull/19).
+The root problem ([documented here](https://github.com/mail-my-ballot/mail-my-ballot/pull/19#issuecomment-643043047)) is that Nodejs v10 (default on Unix) does not support `Object.fromEntries` and `Array.flatMap`.
+The solution is to use a more recent version of Node (^v12).
+The easiest way for me was to [use nvm](https://github.com/nvm-sh/nvm).
+This error does not arise in OSX.

 ### Configuration
 Running the app requires some configuration setting.
 All of those are exported in `env/env.js`.
 It has two dependencies that are not checked into source control: